jda0/rg35xx-raylib/README.md

 ### Adding Assets
 Place assets in the `assets/` directory, and CMake will automatically copy them to the build output.
+CMake will not automatically prune assets - if you delete an asset you will need to also delete it in the build output (delete `build/{arch}/assets`).

 ## Notes